 Employees scan the QR code, answer questions, and know if they have access or not.”

 Health, Safety & Environmental Manager, Ampirical

 Entry to the jobsite is the best time to advise workers and visitors of safety issues, i.e., weather, heat, or changes to jobsite conditions such as trenches, newly enclosed work spaces, access limitations, or the presence of visitors.
 Conversely, when incidents or accidents occur, essential daily log data is immediately available to aid in investigations and mitigations.

 It’s also an ideal time for workers to update their safety certifications, licenses or training history.

-Simultaneously, many jobsites still require COVID-19 screening and vaccination verification.
+Simultaneously, many jobsites still require health screening and vaccination verification.
 As general contractors learned during the height of the pandemic, digital sign in offers significant benefits for faster, secure health screenings and verifications.
 It also makes it easier to know who is onsite and instantly reach them.

 With digital check in, construction general contractors always know who’s on a jobsite and can quickly communicate with them with important information concerning jobsite conditions such as weather, incidents, owner complaints, new risks for falls or enclosed spaces, etc.

 Consequently, using outdated paper processes to manage who is onsite and the daily log leads to inconsistent record keeping, human error keying in written information into spreadsheets, and relying on one person’s memory to recall what happened.
 These are all avoidable jobsite risks that are eliminated using Safe Site Check In.
 When workers and visitors check in using their mobile device, the data is secure and immediately flows into the daily log.